NaySoftware/go-sms/README.md

 # go-sms
-SMS Library for telemessage service in Golang
+SMS Library for telemessage service - Golang

 for more info :
 http://developer.telemessage.com/REST/